UKCloud/documentation/articles/dedicated-compute/dc-sd.md

 - **Predictable performance and flexible configuration.** Guaranteed performance - manage custom workloads, with full-control of VM sizing, CPU and RAM allocations.

-- **Use your existing software licenses.** Utilise existing licenses on the UKCloud platform, including Microsoft licences, and other licences that are bound to the host (some restrictions apply such as Microsoft Server licences).
+- **Use your existing software licenses.** Utilise existing licences on the UKCloud platform, including Microsoft licences, and other licences that are bound to the host (some restrictions apply such as Microsoft Server licences).

 - **Prove the concept.** Your own dedicated cloud infrastructure without the long-term commitment.